 Some of the main series I’ve created over the past:

 Colourful Women: I call my paintings of female figures ‘colourful’ women as I like to work with strong colours, mixing them directly on the canvas.

 Flamenco: I depict the famous Andalusian dance called Flamenco.
 I call this series ‘flamenco with a twist’ as my dancers are mostly standing or sitting down, not moving.

-Angels: My latest work is a series of angel paintings, depicting angels in a slightly sensual way, bringing some light into a home.
+Angels: A series of angel paintings, depicting angels in a slightly sensual way.

 I hope my audience feels drawn in by my use of colours and gets a story in their head whilst observing my work.

 Do you love art and would you like to follow my blog?
 Feel free to subscribe to my blogs!
 You can also follow me on Facebook, Instagram and Twitter.
 I’m not giving away gifts, I don’t make any promises, all you get is a story, my story… about what inspires me, about who I was and who I am now, with images of my art work.
 I hope you enjoy my colourful journey.

 You will also see a link to my blog about a specific book I wrote and as a subscriber you will be able to download two chapters of this book for free.
 I leave it up to you to decide whether my Art is real Art.